 Training Workshop - Students in Distress

 University life can be a time of change and challenge for many students.
 Recognizing and responding to students in distress is something all SFU staff, faculty and students can do with the right skills.
-The Supporting Students in Distress and Distressing workshops will give participants the tools and know-how to recognize when students are in distress, when they are stepping over boundaries, or when students may be experiencing mental health issues and how to respond appropriately.
+The Supporting Students in Distress workshops will give participants the tools and know-how to recognize when students are in distress, when they are stepping over boundaries, or when students may be experiencing mental health issues and how to respond appropriately.

 Whether in contact with a student in person or by email, participants will learn how to manage these students in a compassionate and firm manner by setting boundaries, addressing safety concerns, and requesting assistance from others.